 The infographic below shows this quite nicely:

-2. Scanning mail – Grabbing their attention
+2. Scanning mail – How to grab attention

 The most common thing people do when they first receive mail is to scan it.